20 years under Rwanda's 'benevolent dictator' Paul Kagame | DW | 17.04.2020

 'Aggressive, uncontrolled, violent'

 Kagame previously commanded the Rwandan Patriotic Front (RPF), a Ugandan-based Tutsi militia, which ended the Hutu slaughter of Tutsis by defeating the authorities responsible for the killing campaign.
-(Although the RPF are regarded by the majority of Rwandans as saviors, they are also accused of massacring Hutus.)
+Although the RPF is regarded by the majority of Rwandans as saviors, they are also accused of massacring Hutus.

 Read more: ICTR: A tribunal that failed Rwandan genocide victims and survivors